-Severances for agriculturally related commercial and industrial uses may be considered in the Prime Agricultural Area where:
+- r) Severances for agriculturally related commercial and industrial uses may be considered in the Prime Agricultural Area where: - i) the lot area will be 0.8 hectare or greater;

-- i) the lot area will be 0.8 hectare or greater; - ii) the proposed use requires close proximity to agricultural operations; - iii) the lot frontage is appropriate for the use; - iv) the lot shall not be rezoned for residential purposes; - v) the new lot complies with the Minimum Distance Separation Formula; and vi) the new lot conforms to the Consent Policies in Part 6.

-The severing of farms to create new farm parcels may be permitted if it can be established that:

-- both the severed and retained parcels would be viable agricultural units, - the size of the parcels provide flexibility to change the nature of the farm operation to meet changing economic conditions, however the new lot must be a minimum of 40ha, and - the type of agriculture proposed is suitable for the area.
+- ii) the proposed use requires close proximity to agricultural operations; - iii) the lot frontage is appropriate for the use; - iv) the lot shall not be rezoned for residential purposes; - v) the new lot complies with the Minimum Distance SeparationFormula: and - vi) the new lot conforms to the Consent Policies in Part 6.
+4.3.2.2(c) - s) The severing of farms to create new farm parcels may be permitted if it can be established that: - both the severed and retained parcels would be viable agricultural units, - the size of the parcels provide flexibility to change the nature of the farm operation to meet changing economic conditions, however the new lot and retained lot must be a minimum of 40 hectares, and - the type of agriculture proposed is suitable for the area.

-6.3.5.5 Farm-Related Residential Uses
+6.3.5.3 Farm-Related Residential Uses